 Adovada New Mexican Pork

 Carne Adovada is a traditional New Mexican dish that reflects pretty plainly the influence of the ingredients the area is surrounded with- mainly, their famous chiles.
-New Mexico Chiles are described as having a crisp clear sensation of warmth and a mild acidity almost similar to cherries than a “burn your face off heat”- ironic, as they’re much bigger and formidable looking than the other chile Chef Jeff paired them with, the Pequin Chile.
+New Mexico Chiles are described as having a crisp clear sensation of warmth and a mild acidity almost similar to cherries than a “burn your face off heat”- ironic, as they’re much bigger and formidable looking than the other chile we paired them with, the Pequin Chiles.
 Though much smaller and almost reminiscent of a cute little berry you could pop in your mouth for a quick snack, Pequin chiles are a strong, fruity type of heat that have a bit of a nutty twist to them.
 These two chiles, along with some golden sautéed garlic and floral Mexican Oregano, create a strong flavor profile to our sauce that our meat is left to marinate in overnight.
-We went with Pork as the “carne” in this Carne Adovada which is what it’s traditionally made with- Chicken breast might not be an appropriate choice as it has much less fat and can become a little chewy when it overcooks and even if it’s soaked in liquid it might begin to take on a slightly dry texture.
+We went with pork as the “carne” in this Carne Adovada which is what it’s traditionally made with- chicken breast might not be an appropriate choice as it has much less fat and can become a little chewy when it overcooks and even if it’s soaked in liquid it might begin to take on a slightly dry texture.

 Carne Adovada is a great dish that requires very little overall effort- just a little planning ahead for your marinade and meat to marry.
 This was be a perfect dish to prepare for a tailgate party and would only get better the longer it had to simmer in a slow cooker!

 - Remove seeds and stems from the Organic New Mexico Chiles.
 Rinse, drain, and place on baking sheet.
 Place in 350F oven for 5 minutes.
 Let cool.

 - In a skillet or Dutch oven, heat vegetable oil to medium.
 Add garlic and saute until golden.